Body

 Dreaming About a Fractured Self: Meaning, Psychology & Symbolism

-Dreaming about a fractured self can reflect inner conflicts or unresolved aspects of one's identity.
+Dreaming of a fractured self often reflects internal conflict or a sense of disunity within one's identity.

 Written by: DreamMeaning Editorial Team